hardhats/vista-install-docs/New/InstallCache.rst

    :alt:  Setting the Global Mappings.

 First set the Global Database location to the VistA database name, and for the Global Name enter \"%Z*\".
-This will map all globals that start with \"%Z\" to be specific to the VistA namespace.
+This will map all globals that start with \"%Z\" away from the %SYS namespace to the VistA namespace.
 Click OK and the wizard will exit and display the new mapping in the window.
 Repeat this for %ut and %Serenj*

 Repeat this for the following, but with different settings: The global database